Finnish Civil War: Battle of Helsinki

 Around 7,000 Finnish Reds defended Helsinki, but their best troops fought on other fronts of the war.
 The main strongholds of the Red defence were the Workers' Hall, the Helsinki railway station, the Red Headquarters at Smolna, the Senate Palace–Helsinki University area and the former Russian garrisons.
 By the late evening of 12 April, most of the southern parts and all of the western area of the city had been occupied by the Germans.
 Local Helsinki White Guards, having hidden in the city during the war, joined the battle as the Germans advanced through the town.

 On 13 April, German troops took over the Market Square, the Smolna, the Presidential Palace and the Senate-Ritarihuone area.
-Toward the end, a German brigade with 2,000–3,000 soldiers, led by Colonel Kondrad Wolf joined the battle.
+Toward the end, a German brigade with 2,000–3,000 soldiers, led by Colonel Konrad Wolf joined the battle.
 The unit rushed from north to the eastern parts of Helsinki, pushing into the working-class neighbourhoods of Hermanni, Kallio and Sörnäinen.
 German artillery bombarded and destroyed the Workers' Hall and put out the red lantern of the Finnish revolution.
 The eastern parts of the town surrendered around 14:00 on 13 April, when a white flag was raised in the tower of the Kallio Church.
 Sporadic fighting lasted until the evening.
 In total, 60 Germans, 300–400 Reds and 23 White Guard troopers were killed in the battle.
 Around 7,000 Reds were captured.
 The German army celebrated the victory with a military parade in the centre of Helsinki on 14 April 1918.

 Battle of Hyvinkää

-After losing Helsinki, the Red Defense Command moved to Riihimäki, where it was headed by painter and congressman Efraim Kronqvist.
-The Germans troops, led by Major General Konrad Wolf, on the other hand, attacked Helsinki north on April 15 and conquered Klaukkala four days later, continuing from there to Hämeenlinna.
-In that connection, the Battle of Hyvinkää took place in the town of Hyvinkää, in connection with which killed 21 Germans and about 50 Red Guards.
+After losing Helsinki, the Red Defense Command moved to Riihimäki, where it was headed by painter and former Member of Parliament Efraim Kronqvist.
+German troops, led by Wolf, attacked north from Helsinki on April 15 and conquered Klaukkala four days later.
+Over April 19–21, the Germans captured the town of Hyvinkää; 21 Germans and about 50 Red Guards were killed there.
 After the battle, at least 150 of the Reds were executed by the Whites.
+The Germans continued from there through Riihimäki to Hämeenlinna.